Group chat workflows in Microsoft Agent Framework

 last_speaker = None

-for msg in reversed(history):
+for msg in reversed(state.conversation):

-if hasattr(msg, 'author_name') and msg.author_name:
+if hasattr(msg, "author_name") and msg.author_name:

 last_speaker = msg.author_name